1921–22 FA Cup: First round proper

-Of the Division 3N sides, Halifax Town and Wigan Borough took no part in the competition.
-Nine sides were entered in the fourth qualifying round (Darlington, Durham City, Grimsby Town, Hartlepools United, Lincoln City, Rochdale, Southport, Stockport County and Wrexham) and the rest in the fifth qualifying round.
+Of the Third North clubs, Halifax Town and Wigan Borough took no part in the competition.
+Eight sides (Accrington Stanley, Ashington, Barrow, Chesterfield, Crewe Alexandra, Tranmere Rovers, Walsall and Wrexham) were entered in the fourth qualifying round with the rest joining in the fifth qualifying round.

 32 matches were scheduled to be played on Saturday, 7 January 1922.
 Eleven matches were drawn and went to replays in the following midweek fixture, of which one went to another replay.

 Second round proper

 The 16 Second Round matches were played on Saturday, 28 January 1922.
 Five matches were drawn, with replays taking place in the following midweek fixture.
 One of these, the Bradford City–Notts County match, went to a second replay.

 Third round proper

 The eight Third Round matches were scheduled for Saturday, 18 February 1922.
 Four matches were drawn and went to replays in the following midweek fixture.

 Fourth round proper

-The four Fourth Round matches were scheduled for Saturday, 4 March 1922.
+The four Fourth round matches were scheduled for Saturday, 4 March 1922.
 There were three replays, each played in the following midweek fixture.